rallyos/subalogue/README.md

 If you are interested in using Subalogue on your machine instead of the hosted version, there is a straighforward, although not polished way.
 Subalogue uses auth0 for authentication, so at this point that is still a requirement to run the app locally.
 At future point this will be omitted to make things easy.

-## How To Contribute

 #### Config
-Bring your own .env,development file with the following environment variables set:
+Bring your own .env.development file to the project root folder with the following environment variables set:
 ```
 DATABASE_URL
 SESSION_KEY